-As narcissistic people hate it when anyone tries to get them to admit to their mistakes or shortcomings, unless you have a some rapport with them it is probably better you don’t even try.“
+Narcissistic people hate it when anyone tries to make them admit their mistakes or shortcomings, so unless you have rapport with them it’s probably better you don’t even try.“

 This doesn’t mean you need to give in to their bad behaviour.
 Instead of attempting to hold this person accountable, consider making them face the consequences of their mistakes!

 No matter how superior you may feel your position to be, talking down to a person will rarely persuade them to hear you.

 So rather than you playing judge and jury (or mother superior) instead try some humility with a dash of grit . . .

 I don’t know how to sort out our finances and can’t figure out where our money is going and so I have opened a separate bank account and hired an accountant to come in and see if they can sort out the mess.”

 I am worried about you, but I don’t know how to help you (with your porn addiction) and am scared it is hurting our sex life and putting our marriage at risk.
 So unless you’ve got some ideas – I don’t know what to do except to talk to our doctor and see if they can help.”

 I can’t be late for work again today and so I am sorry I can’t drop you off.”

 I don’t know how to handle you when you get so angry with me, and so from now on I am going to need to get someone who knows know how to handle angry people (the police?) here to come and talk to you when you lose your temper.
 I don’t want to get you in trouble, I just don’t know what else to do.”

 Or there may be situations where there is nothing to be said – you simply need to stop protecting them.